-Next, I run three different regressions, each corresponding to Asians, Whites, and Blaks, respectively.
-Results for the three different ethnic groups are shown in Tables 8a through 8d13.
+Three different regressions are run, each corresponding to Asians, Whites, and Blacks, respectively.
+Results for the three different ethnic groups are shown in Tables 9 through $12^{xxxvi}$ .
 Results show that feelings about competition have different effects on happiness for different ethnic groups.